solzimer/nsyslog/doc/config/flows.md

 {
 	"flows" : [
 		{
+			// ID is optional, but recomended
+			"id" : "myflow",
 			// Can be a filter, a input ID or an inline expression "from" : "files",
 			// Can be a filter or inline expression